North Side Principal: Antonio Martinez

 North Side Assistant Principals

 Gloria Menchaca is a North Side graduate for the class of 1990.
 She received her Bachelor of Science in 1996 from Texas Woman's University in Communication Sciences and Disorders.
 She received her Master of Science in Deaf Education in August 1998 also from Texas Woman's University.
 And she received a Principal Certification in 2013 from The University of Texas at Arlington.Ms.
 Menchaca was a Teacher for the Deaf for 10 years.
 She also taught 8th grade English for 4 years, served as an AVID elective teacher/Campus Coordinator, and was Dean of Students for a year.I am in my 4th year as an administrator, and loving every minute.
 I believe we are lifetime learners, and every moment is a teachable moment we are given opportunity to grow our mind, heart, and spirit.

-Paula Pederson is the newest addition to the North Side’s administrative team.
-After several years as the Girls’ Athletic Coordinator at North Side she has made the move into the role of assistant principal.
+After several years as the Girls’ Athletic Coordinator at North Side, Paula Pederson has made the move into the role of assistant principal.
 She feels that each day on campus as an administrator is better than the day before because North Side has great students, great parents, and an amazing faculty.

 Prior to arriving at NSHS she coached and taught at J.P.
 Elder middle school.
 Her entire educational career has been in the North Side pyramid, which she says, has been a blessing.
 She received her bachelor’s degree from Texas Christian University and her master’s degree in educational leadership from Lamar University.
 She is also a registered athletic administrator.
 If she is not at school, she enjoys traveling and spending time with friends and family.